Michaela Blyde: Debut for the Black Fern Sevens

-Alongside representing New Zealand Blyde played for her school in the 2013 Condor Sevens, which was the first time New Plymouth Girls’ High had fielded a team in this National Secondary Schools Rugby Sevens competition.
+Alongside representing New Zealand Blyde played for her school in the 2013 Condor Sevens, which was the first time New Plymouth Girls' High had fielded a team in this National Secondary Schools Rugby Sevens competition.
 Competing against 16 other teams New Plymouth made it to the final, only to lose to Hamilton Girls.
 Blyde was named Player of the Tournament and was also selected for the tournament team.
 Outside of school she also played in regional competitions and for Taranaki in national competitions in 2013.
 Blyde played for the Taranaki team in the National Sevens competition in January 2014 where they came fifth.

-Immediately upon leaving school Blyde was offered a national training contract for 2014, and in February of that year, she took part in her first Rugby World Sevens Series tournament.
+Immediately upon leaving school Blyde was offered a national training contract for 2014, and in February of that year, at the age of 18, she scored a try on her debut for New Zealand in their game against the Netherlands in Atlanta tournament of the Rugby World Sevens Series.

-Rio Olympic Games
+2016 Rio Olympic Games

-Along with Shiray Tane she was one of the two traveling reserves for the Rio Games, which required them to stay in accommodation outside of the Olympic village away from the rest of the team.
+Along with Shiray Tane she was one of the two travelling reserves for the Rio Games, which required them to stay in accommodation outside of the Olympic village away from the rest of the team.
 Following the disappointment of not making the playing side Blyde made significant changes to improve her performance.

-After commencing the 2016-2017 Women’s World Sevens Series with only a one year contact Blyde was to end the season with 40 points and the title of the series’ top try-scorer, which assisted New Zealand in winning the series title.
-Her performance led to Blyde being named 2017 World Rugby Women’s Sevens Player of the year.
+After commencing the 2016–2017 Women's World Sevens Series with only a one-year contract Blyde was to end the season with 40 points and the title of the series' top try-scorer, which assisted New Zealand in winning the series title.
+Her performance led to Blyde being named 2017 World Rugby Women's Sevens Player of the year.

-Over the course of the 2017-2018 Women’s World Sevens Series Blyde scored 27 tries and was named World Rugby Women’s Sevens Player of the year in 2018, becoming the first women’s player to win it not only twice, but in consecutive years.
+Over the course of the 2017–2018 Women's World Sevens Series Blyde scored 27 tries and was named World Rugby Women's Sevens Player of the year in 2018, becoming the first women's player to win it not only twice, but in consecutive years.